 If you’re thinking about learning German it’s always good to know a little about the origins and history of the language you are learning.
 Here, Cactus Language offers up our most interesting German language facts:

-German is part of the West Germanic languages, along with English and Dutch.
 With what is today’s Germany being divided up into numerous small states for centuries, German was standardised primarily by its literature, as writers sought to be understood by as many readers as possible.
 As Germany’s unification started during the 19th century, standards were adopted.
 The Deutsches Wörterbuch, today’s largest German dictionary in existence, was begun by the Brothers Grimm in 1838.

 German is the European Union’s most widely spoken native language.
 German Sprachraum refers to the Central Europe German-speaking area, which includes Germany, Austria, Switzerland and Liechtenstein.
 It is also an official language in South Tyrol (Italy), Belgium and Luxembourg, and a minority language in Bosnia and Herzegovina, Czech Republic, Denmark, Hungary, Poland, Romania, and Namibia.

 Some German words are so long that the longest German word is now obsolete: Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz, meaning “the law concerning the delegation of duties for the supervision of cattle marking and the labeling of beef”, has been deemed too unpractical for bureaucrats.

 The script was called the Fraktur script.
 This form of Gothic script was introduced in the 16th century and remained in use until the Second World War.